KubeHero docs

 Licensing

-Open-core.
+Open source.
 Apache 2.0 for the agent, CLI, collector, cost-model library, and proto schemas.
-BSL 1.1 (converts to Apache 2.0 after three years) for the control plane, operator, pricing engine, and dashboard.
+BSL 1.1 for the control plane, operator, pricing engine, and dashboard.
+Source at github.com/kubehero-io/platform.